b23prodtm/acake2php/README.md

     docker_build . . betothreeprod/apache-php7:18-alpine armhf
     docker_build . . betothreeprod/apache-php7:18-alpine x86_64

-  to publish on to DockerHub betothreeprod repository.
-You'll have to login as *betothreeprod* from a web browser.
   Only balenaOS baselib images can use cross-build based on balenaEngine.
 If not, you should run docker_build from the target architecture, e.g. a Raspberry PI for aarch64.

 14. The error push access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed appears upon successful build